openvinotoolkit/openvino/docs/notebooks/phi-3-vision-with-output.rst

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-744/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/modeling_attn_mask_utils.py:114: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-761/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/modeling_attn_mask_utils.py:114: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if (input_shape[-1] > 1 or self.sliding_window is not None) and self.is_causal:
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-744/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/modeling_attn_mask_utils.py:162: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-761/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/modeling_attn_mask_utils.py:162: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if past_key_values_length > 0:
-    /opt/home/k8sworker/.cache/huggingface/modules/transformers_modules/microsoft/Phi-3-vision-128k-instruct/6065b7a1a412feff7ac023149f65358b71334984/modeling_phi3_v.py:143: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/.cache/huggingface/modules/transformers_modules/microsoft/Phi-3-vision-128k-instruct/c45209e90a4c4f7d16b2e9d48503c7f3e83623ed/modeling_phi3_v.py:143: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if seq_len > self.original_max_position_embeddings:
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-744/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/nncf/torch/dynamic_graph/wrappers.py:86: TracerWarning: torch.tensor results are registered as constants in the trace.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-761/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/nncf/torch/dynamic_graph/wrappers.py:86: TracerWarning: torch.tensor results are registered as constants in the trace.
 You can safely ignore this warning if you use this function to create tensors out of constant variables that would be the same every time you call this function.
-In any other case, this might cause the trace to be incorrect. op1 = operator(\*args, \*\*kwargs)
+In any other case, this might cause the trace to be incorrect. op1 = operator(*args, **kwargs)
-    /opt/home/k8sworker/.cache/huggingface/modules/transformers_modules/microsoft/Phi-3-vision-128k-instruct/6065b7a1a412feff7ac023149f65358b71334984/modeling_phi3_v.py:381: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/.cache/huggingface/modules/transformers_modules/microsoft/Phi-3-vision-128k-instruct/c45209e90a4c4f7d16b2e9d48503c7f3e83623ed/modeling_phi3_v.py:381: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if attn_weights.size() != (bsz, self.num_heads, q_len, kv_seq_len):
-    /opt/home/k8sworker/.cache/huggingface/modules/transformers_modules/microsoft/Phi-3-vision-128k-instruct/6065b7a1a412feff7ac023149f65358b71334984/modeling_phi3_v.py:388: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/.cache/huggingface/modules/transformers_modules/microsoft/Phi-3-vision-128k-instruct/c45209e90a4c4f7d16b2e9d48503c7f3e83623ed/modeling_phi3_v.py:388: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if attention_mask.size() != (bsz, 1, q_len, kv_seq_len):
-    /opt/home/k8sworker/.cache/huggingface/modules/transformers_modules/microsoft/Phi-3-vision-128k-instruct/6065b7a1a412feff7ac023149f65358b71334984/modeling_phi3_v.py:400: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/.cache/huggingface/modules/transformers_modules/microsoft/Phi-3-vision-128k-instruct/c45209e90a4c4f7d16b2e9d48503c7f3e83623ed/modeling_phi3_v.py:400: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if attn_output.size() != (bsz, self.num_heads, q_len, self.head_dim):
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-744/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/torch/jit/_trace.py:165: UserWarning: The .grad attribute of a Tensor that is not a leaf Tensor is being accessed.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-761/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/torch/jit/_trace.py:165: UserWarning: The .grad attribute of a Tensor that is not a leaf Tensor is being accessed.
 Its .grad attribute won't be populated during autograd.backward().
 If you indeed want the .grad field to be populated for a non-leaf Tensor, use .retain_grad() on the non-leaf Tensor.
 If you access the non-leaf Tensor by mistake, make sure you access the leaf Tensor instead.
 See github.com/pytorch/pytorch/pull/30531 for more informations.
 (Triggered internally at aten/src/ATen/core/TensorBody.h:489.) if a.grad is not None: